-- Obtaining a signed document from each of the beneficiaries receiving the money that expressly states that they have waived their rights to apply for letters of administration and they indemnify the art centre against any claims or losses arising from the payment of money to them in such circumstances.
+Obtaining a signed document from each of the beneficiaries receiving the money that expressly states that they have waived their rights to apply for a Grant of Letters of Administration and they indemnify the art centre against any claims or losses arising from the payment of money to them in such circumstances.
 However, this has significant risks for the persons signing that indemnity.
-The Arts Law Centre can help you prepare such a document if it is required. - Placing an advertisement in a publication likely to be accessed by people who might have an interest in the estate to ensure that the correct beneficiaries have been identified c.
-Money and paintings held by a commercial gallery or dealer.
+The Arts Law Centre can help you prepare such a document if it is required.